 Elastomers.
 DuPont and Dow Chemical dissolved their elastomers joint venture in 2005 with Dow exercising its option to acquire selected ethylene and chlorinated elastomers assets.
 DuPont purchased Dow’s share of the remaining JV assets for US$87 million.
 DuPont’s resulting business unit included the Neoprene®, Hypalon®, Kalrez®, and Viton® businesses.

 Sonora®.
 Mohawk Industries and DuPont partnered to introduce Mohawk’s SmartStrand™ line of residential carpeting which used DuPont’s Sonora® polymer (propanediol).
 The carpeting was durable, soft and naturally stain-resistant because Sonora® had no acid dye receptor sites to attract stains and allow them to become attached to the carpet.
-Chad Holliday had two business suits made of Sonora® which he wore during interviews with the business press.
+Chad Holliday had two business suits made of Sonora® which he wore during interviews with the business press to publicize the fabric.

 2006